At a glance

 • poor feeding.

-healthdirect’s symptom checker can help you decide whether you need to see a doctor.
+healthdirect’s symptom checker can help you decide whether you need to see a health professional.

 Check your symptoms